-Discussion of male and female circumcision is sometimes heated and divided along gender lines.1 Severity is often used to determine which one is “worse.”2 What culture you happen to live in is a major factor, too.
-Where male circumcision is common it is considered beneficial (but female circumcision is horrid).
-However, male circumcision is considered “gross” in cultures where girls are frequently circumcised.
+Discussion of male and female circumcision is sometimes heated and divided along gender lines.1 Severity is often used to determine which one is “worse.”2 Your culture of origin is a major factor, too.
+What we know is that where male circumcision is common it is considered beneficial (but female circumcision is often considered horrid).
+However, the reverse is also true; male circumcision is often considered “gross” in cultures where only girls are circumcised.

 - Davis DS.
 Male and female genital alteration: A collision course with the law?
 Health Matrix.
 2001;11:487–570. ↩